The following article is an excerpt from "A Study of the Teachings of Jesus Christ"

 What we can know from the Scriptures is that Jesus “had to be made like His brethren in all things, so that He might become a merciful and faithful high priest in things pertaining to God, to make propitiation for the sins of the people.”
 (Hebrews 2:17).
 Being like His brethren in every way during His time on the earth, He too had to walk by faith, not knowing all things as His Father knew, but walking in obedience and trusting God, as we also are called to do as believers, “for we walk by faith, not by sight” (2 Corinthians 5:7).

-We previously mentioned the destruction of the temple in Jerusalem as being a type or figure of the destruction of the world that would occur at Jesus’ second coming.
+We previously mentioned the destruction of the temple in Jerusalem as being a type, or figure, of the destruction of the world that would occur at Jesus’ second coming.
 Jesus uses another type and figure of things that will happen at His coming when He referenced the destruction of the world in Noah’s time, as we read beginning in verse 37:

 “For the coming of the Son of Man will be just like the days of Noah.
 For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, and they did not understand until the flood came and took them all away; so will the coming of the Son of Man be.”
 (Matthew 24:37-39).